Bifurcation set of multi-parameter families of complex curves: Some consequences of the preceding results

-\begin{corollary} Let $p:M\to B$ be a holomorphic map between connected complex manifolds, where $M$ is Stein with $\dim M=\dim B+1$, and the fibers of $p$ have finitely generated fundamental group.
-Let $\lambda$ be a point in the interior of the set $\im F \setminus \overline{F(\Sing F)}\subset \bC^{n}$. \begin{enumerate} \rm \item \it Assume that for $t$ in some neighborhood of $\lambda$ the fibers $p^{-1}(t)$ have constant Euler characteristic and the Betti number $b_1$ of each of their components is at least 2.
-Then $f$ is a locally trivial fibration at $\lambda$.
+\begin{corollary} Let $p:M\to B$ be a holomorphic map between connected complex manifolds, where $M$ is Stein with $\dim M=\dim B+1$, and the components of the fibres of $p$ have finitely generated fundamental group.
+Let $\lambda \in \im p \setminus \overline{p(\Sing p)}\subset B$. \begin{enumerate} \rm \item \it Assume that for $t$ in some neighborhood of $\lambda$ the fibres $p^{-1}(t)$ have constant Euler characteristic and the Betti number $b_1$ of each of their components is at least 2.
+Then $p$ is a locally trivial fibration at $\lambda$.

-\rm \item \it Assume that for $t$ in some neighborhood of $\lambda$ the fibers $p^{-1}(t)$ have constant Betti numbers $b_0(t)$ and $b_1(t)$ and the Betti number $b_1$ of each of their components is at least 1.
-Then $f$ is a locally trivial fibration at $\lambda$. \end{enumerate} \end{corollary}
+\rm \item \it Assume that for $t$ in some neighborhood of $\lambda$ the fibres $p^{-1}(t)$ have constant Betti numbers $b_0(t)$ and $b_1(t)$ and the Betti number $b_1$ of each of their components is at least 1.
+Then $p$ is a locally trivial fibration at $\lambda$. \end{enumerate} \end{corollary}

 \begin{proof}

 (a).
 We use the construction and the notations in the proof of Proposition \ref{p:bettilc}, from which we recall the following: let $\mathcal C_\lambda = \{C_1, \ldots, C_{b_0}\}$ be the set of connected components of the fibre $p^{-1}(\lambda)$, where $b_0:=b_0(\lambda)$.
 We chose a holomorphic function $f:M\to\bC$ such that $f_{|C_j}\equiv 2j$, for any $j\in\{1,\dots,b_0\}$.
 We defined $U_1=\{x\in M \mid \Re(f(x))<3\}$, $U_j=\{x\in M \mid 2j-1<\Re(f(x))<2j+1\}$ for $j\in\{2,\dots, b_{0}-1\}$, $U_{b_0}=\{x\in M \mid \Re(f(x))>2b_0+1\}$, where $\Re(f)$ denotes the real part of $f$.
 We chose smooth strictly plurisubharmonic exhaustion functions $\varphi_j:U_j\to \bR$, sufficiently large real numbers $r_j\gg 1$, and a connected open neighborhood $B'$ of $\lambda$ such that the restrictions $p_| :p^{-1}(B')\cap\{y\in U_j \mid \varphi_j(y)<r_j\} \to B'$ are trivial C$^\infty$-fibrations with connected fibres.